mmanciop/instana-springboot-starter/README.md

 # Instana Spring Boot Starter

-Spring Boot Starter for monitoring your Spring Boot applications with [Instana](https://www.instana.com).
+Spring Boot Starter to monitor your applications with [Instana](https://www.instana.com).

 ## What does it do?

 **NOTHING**.
 It is _just this README_.

 "Why?
 How?", I hear you say.

 Because tracing your [Spring Boot applications with Instana](https://www.instana.com/supported-technologies/java-monitoring/) works out of the box.
 All automated, end-to-end.

-So do all other non-Java applications, by the way.
+The same end-to-end automation is there for all other non-Java applications, by the way.
 And [Kotlin](https://www.instana.com/supported-technologies/kotlin-monitoring/), [Clojure](https://www.instana.com/supported-technologies/clojure-monitoring/) and [Scala](https://www.instana.com/supported-technologies/scala-monitoring/).

 Did I mention [Python](https://www.instana.com/supported-technologies/python-monitoring/)?